-Inter-corporate Relationships
+Inter-Corporate Relationships

 The following chart illustrates the relationship of the Trust to those entities that hold the twenty-one properties comprising the current portfolio of properties held by the Trust and its controlled entities, as well as the jurisdiction of incorporation or organization of each entity.
 The properties listed under each subsidiary of the Trust are held in the name of the applicable subsidiary.
 However, Charter Realty is the beneficial owner of the three Rona properties pursuant to nominee agreements entered into between Charter Realty and Charter R.H.I.
-Corp., and the Trust is the beneficial owner of all of the other properties pursuant to nominee agreements entered into between the 137th Avenue Edmonton, Alberta property, which is held by a limited partnership for the benefit of the Trust.
+Corp., and the Trust is the beneficial owner of all of the other properties pursuant to nominee agreements entered into between the Trust and the subsidiary that holds each property with the exception of the 137th Avenue Edmonton, Alberta property, which is held by a limited partnership for the benefit of the Trust.